 Our surveys are conducted in accordance with British Standard Codes of Practice and industry guidelines.

-Once complete our surveys will produce a bespoke report which will contain a comprehensive assessment of the problems identified during our survey.
+Once complete our surveyors will produce a bespoke report which will contain a comprehensive assessment of the problems identified during our survey.
 Our reports include our diagnosis, damage appraisal, recommendations, repair specifications and costs for repairs, if necessary.

 Edited pictures along with category damage ratings are also included to assist your understanding about the urgency of any repairs needed.